This post contains affiliate links. Please read my disclosures.

 READ MORE >>> Rice Flour Madeira Cake

-Allow your cake batter to rest for at least 10-15 minutes before placing in the oven.
-The finely ground rice will soften slightly leading to better absorption of liquids which will help with any potential grittiness.
+Allow your cake batter to rest for at least 10-20 minutes before placing in the oven.
+The rice flour will soften slightly which will help with any potential grittiness.

 Frying